seedofpanic/e-rpg/README.md

 3. The built files will be available in the `ui/dist` directory and can be served by the Flask application

-## Creating Character Avatars
-Place character avatar images in the `ui/public/images/` directory.
-Make sure to include:
-- `gm.png` for the Game Master
-- `system.png` for system messages
-- Character avatar images that match the avatar filenames specified in your character definitions

 ## Customizing Characters
 Characters can be created and customized directly through the web interface.
 Each character can have:
 - Unique personality traits and background